Monday, August 22, 2011

 The Pietà by Michelangelo Buonarroti (1475-1564) is a sculpture of Jesus Christ in the lap of his mother, Mary.
 Christ is portrayed as deceased, feeble in size and from circumstance while Mary is shown as a younger woman than she was at the time of His death.
 The piece is a combination of classic beauty and naturalism and is considered one of the most finished and detailed works by Michelangelo.

 Much focus has been given to the two subjects and to the implied interpretation of Christ's size and Mary's age.
-For one, Christ has been sculpted to be smaller than was believed and is in a crumpled heap in Mary's arms.
-Secondly, Mary has been sculpted to appear to be about the age she was when she bore her Son for whom she now passionately embraces.
+For one, Christ was sculpted to be smaller than was believed and is in a crumpled heap in Mary's arms.
+Secondly, Mary was sculpted to appear to be about the age she was when she bore her Son for whom she now passionately embraces.
 The detail of both, however, is incredible and there is much to be gained from spending a significant amount of time admiring the piece.

 For me, I see a mother whose body expresses her love and anguish for the loss of her Son.
 Her face, though, appears to be at absolute peace signifying her acceptance and understanding of the sacrifice her Son just made.
 From a Christian point of view, there is some irony in this moment considering Mary was the one who bore Jesus, while Jesus was the One who bore the sins of man.
 Thus, a circle of life extending beyond conventional means is on display and pointedly so.
 Mary, for the sake of this piece and with respect to history, was a wonderful woman hand picked by God to bare His Child.